jim-easterbrook/Photini/src/doc/manual/technical_metadata.rst

 The ``Link ...`` tick-boxes allow the different date & time values to be changed simultaneously.
 The ``Digitised`` and ``Modified`` date & time values can only be edited when their ``Link`` boxes are not ticked.

-The ``Adjust times`` fields allow a constant offset to be applied to the time stamps of several pictures at once.
+The ``Adjust times`` field allows a constant offset to be applied to the time stamps of several pictures at once.
 This can be useful if you forgot to set your camera's clock before a day's shooting!
 Set the required offset hours, minutes & seconds, then use the ``+`` or ``-`` button to add or subtract that amount from each selected picture's timestamp.